John Erskine, Earl of Mar (1675–1732): Clan Mar historical background

 The Erskine family was known for their unwavering allegiance to the Clan Bruce.
 A notable figure within the family, Sir Robert de Erskine, distinguished himself during his era.
-His prominence and trustworthiness were recognized by King David II of Scotland, son of King Robert The Bruce, who entrusted him with the important role of custodian of Stirling Castle, a key strategic stronghold in the country.
+His prominence and trustworthiness were recognised by King David II of Scotland, son of King Robert The Bruce, who entrusted him with the important role of custodian of Stirling Castle, a key strategic stronghold in the country.